Apply Today

 - Final exams

 Practical skills (Clinical and communication skills) are assessed by Objective Structured Clinical Examinations (OSCEs).
-OSCEs are practical exams that assess the students’ clinical and communication skills with involvement of real and simulated patients in a setting similar to clinical practice.
-OSCEs are marked by trained examiners, many of whom are clinically qualified.
+OSCEs are practical exams that assess the students’ clinical and communication skills with the involvement of real and simulated patients in a setting similar to clinical practice.
+OSCEs are marked by trained examiners.

-The details of assessment for each year of the MD Programme are thoroughly described in the Scheme of Assessment which is available to the students upon enrolment on the programme.
+The details of assessment for each year of the MD Programme are thoroughly described in the Scheme of Assessment, which is available to students upon enrolment in the programme.

 Assessment of the Highest Quality

-In the MD Programme several mechanisms are in place to ensure assessment is of the highest quality.
-All faculty of the MD Programme are trained to ensure the development of high-quality examinations.
-The exam papers are blueprinted against the curriculum and thoroughly reviewed by Internal Moderators and an Assessment Panel.
-The results of each exam are reviewed during Results Meetings.
+In the MD Programme, several mechanisms are in place to ensure assessment is of the highest quality.
+All assessments are blueprinted against the curriculum and thoroughly reviewed by Internal Moderators, an Assessment Panel and External Examiners.
+Pass marks are established via a standard setting approach, as appropriate for the type of exam.
+The results of each exam, including relevant psychometric analysis, are reviewed during Results Meetings.

 Admission Requirements

-High School Leaving Certificate with 90% overall score (Ί8/20 overall in the Greek/Cypriot High School Leaving Certificate), to include similar grades in Biology and one of either Chemistry, Physics or Maths.
+High School Leaving Certificate with 90% overall score (18/20 overall in the Greek/Cypriot High School Leaving Certificate), to include similar grades in Biology and one of either Chemistry, Physics or Maths.

 Or: GCE A’ Levels with grades ABB, to include Biology and one of either Chemistry, Physics or Maths, and one more subject.